jinghuazhao/TWAS-pipeline/README.md

 #### TWAS using GTEx

 This is achieved with `gtex.sh` and `gtex.subs` using weights from the GTEx project.
+Files `GTEX_WEIGHTS.bim` was sorted by RSid and `GTEX_WEIGHTS.lst` was created to facilitate the imputation.

 ### REFERENCES